MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 1. Connect via **Other Databases (ODBC)**.
 2. Set the ODBC data source in **DSN**.
 3. Select **Connect** to establish a connection.
-4. Select **Sign In**, once the button is available, and sign in to Kusto.
+4. Select **Sign In**, once the button is available, and sign in to Azure Data Explorer.

 ## DBeaver (5.3.3 and above)

-Configure DBeaver for handling result sets in a manner that is compatible with Kusto.
+Configure DBeaver for handling result sets in a manner that is compatible with Azure Data Explorer.

 1. Select **Preferences** in the **Window** menu.
 2. Select **Data Editor** in the **Editors** section.
 3. Make sure that **Refresh data on next page reading** is marked.

-Create a connection to the Kusto database.
+Create a connection to the Azure Data Explorer database.

 1. Select **New Connection** in the **Database** menu.
 2. Look for **Azure** and set **Azure SQL Database**.
 Select **Next**.